candourpro/website/src/docs/converters/overview.md

 import React from 'react'
 import { render } from 'react-dom'
-import { CandourProvider, Text } from 'candour' import fluidSteps from 'candour-fluid-steps-converter' import colors from 'candour-colors-converter'
+import { CandourProvider, Text } from 'candour' import fluidSteps from 'candour-fluid-steps' import colors from 'candour-colors'

 render(
   <CandourProvider